Learn-TypeScript/understanding-typescript/README.md

             - More on Generics: https://www.typescriptlang.org/docs/handbook/generics.html
 8.  -**Decorators**
         - Is an instrument for writing code which is then easier to be used by other developers. eg one class gets used correctly, or do some hiden transformation.
-        - A decorator is a function you apply to a class when the class is defined.
+        - A decorator is a function you apply to a eg class when the class is defined.
 Is not needed for the class to be instantiated.
         - Decorator Factories gives us more power to configure what the decorator does internally.
         - When we have multiple Decorator Factories assigned in a class the decorators get executed bottom up.
+        - You cannot use a decorator that is finetuned for classes elsewhere.
+        - When adding a dec to an instance property of a class, the dec gets 2 arguments:
+            - 1. target = the istance property prototype.
+Note: if it was a static property, it would infer to the constructor function.
+            - 2. property name: a string or sympol...